-In January 1976, a community dance was organized by The Gay Alliance for Equality on the third floor of the old Church of England Institute building, 1588 Barrington Street.
+In January, 1976 (possibly January 9, 19761) a community dance was organized by The Gay Alliance for Equality on the third floor of the old Church of England Institute building, 1588 Barrington Street. on September 2, 1977, DebTrask, BobStout and one other went to Steven's realty office to sign a lease.2

 That dance led to another and then another until finally the space became Halifax's second (along with the GreenLantern) and for many years the only, gay bar, The Turret, named in reference to the most distinctive architectural feature which, at the third floor level, housed the bar's DJ booth.
-It became the social, political and even cultural center of Halifax's gay and lesbian communities for the next five years.1
+It became the social, political and even cultural center of Halifax's gay and lesbian communities for the next five years.3

 The AlternateBookShop, the only gay bookstore east of Montreal, was located on the second floor of the Turret building.
 This bookstore was first located in the GreenLantern building and then moved across the street in 1978.

 The Turret hosted the last national conference and meeting of gay organizations and people from across Canada in 1976.4

 In March, 2013, as part of the Khyber's 125th birthday, the NSCADQueerCollective recreated The Turret bar in its original location, including the controversial, defaced (and eventually painted over) mural, Tits'n'Lipstick by RandGaynor (reproduction after the defacement shown here.)
 There were two events held: the "Sweet Release Disco" on March 23, 2013 and "Resurrection Cabaret" on March 27, 2013.

 HugoDann wrote about the project in Wayves that month in Halifax’s Khyber Building Celebrates a 125th Birthday and Its Queer Past!